VacationReady/corenz-frontend/DOCUMENTS_ACCESS_FILTERING_FIX.md

 - ✅ Only see documents where `canViewManager: true`
 - ✅ Cannot see documents where `canViewManager: false`
 - ✅ Can toggle Manager access on/off when editing documents
+- ✅ Document management permissions (edit/delete) do NOT bypass access control

 ### For Employees:
 - ✅ Only see documents where `canViewEmployee: true`